 - The name is allocated to the registrant with the only active priority application remaining.
 The licence will be applied for an initial one-year licence term.

 Where no agreement is reached:

-- The name remains locked until there is one active application.
+- The name will remain on priority hold until there is only one active application remaining.